Bapitou/ML-Project1/README.md

 ## General Information

 The repository contains the code for Machine Learning course 2021 (CS-433) project 1 (Higgs Boson challenge: https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/leaderboards) at EPFL.
-More information about this challenge can be found in the folder `documents`.
+More information about this challenge can be found in the folder `Documents`.

 ### Team
 The project is accomplished by team `Ma_BG` with members: